How do you diagnose Hyperparathyroidism / parathyroid disease?

 Thus, a calcium level of 11.0 mg/dl = 2.75 mmole/L.

 Let's start with normal and abnormal calcium levels.
 The illustration below shows that the normal range for calcium as reported with a patient's labs is between 8.6 and 10.2 mg/dl (some go as high as 10.4).
 However, almost all adults actually live in the 9's.
-It is very rare for an adult (over 30) to have persistent calcium levels above 10.1 or below 9.2.
+It is uncommon for an adult over age 40 to have persistent calcium levels above 10.1 or below 9.2.
 It is OK to have a calcium level in the 10's on occasion (infrequently), but usually when checked again it will be back in the 9's.
-Calcium levels that are consistently in the low to mid 10's (in an adult over 30) is almost never normal and will almost always be caused by a parathyroid tumor.
-Remember this simple rule: Adults live in the 9's not the 10's.
-An occasional calcium level in the low 10's is ok, two or more, in a patient over 30, then there is a very high likelihood of a parathyroid tumor.
-Look folks, it really is that simple...
-Adults are supposed to have calcium levels in the 9's.
+Calcium levels that are consistently in the low to mid 10's (in an adult over 40) are usually caused by a parathyroid tumor.
+Remember this rule: Most adults over age 40 will live in the 9's, not the 10's.
+An occasional calcium level in the low 10's is ok.

 Start at the top left of this illustration and work your way around clockwise to examine what normal calcium levels are and what it means to have a high calcium level.